 My job gets really tough this time of year.
-Here I am trying to motivate you to get out into the garden and clean up the beds, replant the containers, plunk some bulbs into the ground and spread mulch everywhere to control weeds and insulate the soil and all you are thinking about is the holidays and how you want to decorate the house or which set of in-laws you are going to for Thanksgiving and frankly, gardening is probably one of the farthest things from your mind.
+Here I am trying to motivate you to get out into the garden and clean up the beds, replant the containers, plunk some bulbs into the ground along with spreading mulch everywhere to control weeds and insulate the soil.
+Meanwhile, all you are thinking about are the holidays; how you want to decorate the house or which set of in-laws you are going to visit for Thanksgiving and frankly, gardening is probably one of the farthest things from your mind.
 I get it.
 You have been working your butt off all summer long dragging hoses around the yard and mowing the lawn and you are over it.
-So instead of fighting city hall I am going to go with the flow and talk about how we can use our garden to decorate the house for the holidays.
+So instead of fighting it, I am going to go with the flow and talk about how we can use our garden to decorate the house for the holidays.
 More specifically I am talking about making wreaths for the holidays using plant material from your garden.
-In two weeks it will be time for my December to do list and I will get everyone back on track then.
+In two weeks it will be time for my December to-do list and I will get everyone back on track then.